Coral Reef Innovation Lab engages schools on educational technologies | News Ghana

 Mr Adu-Gyamfi said, “We expect that as the government is engaging public schools and making investments in public schools, we develop solutions that also enable private schools to have access to these technologies.”

-They called for partnership with Coral Reef to assist in building the capacity of schools through access to flexible financing options to set up smart laboratories and a public-private partnership to improve some community resource centres and or the Community Innovation Centres for a cluster of schools to collaborate and access the facility as part of efforts to enhance educational outcomes.
+They called for partnership with Coral Reef to assist in building the capacity of schools with solutions offered and through access to flexible financing options to set up smart laboratories as well as the need for public-private partnership to augment some community resource centres and or the Community Innovation Centres for the cluster of schools to collaborate and access the facility as part of efforts to enhance educational outcomes.

 Reverend Jones Frimpong Kwarteng, Proprietor, Meridian Community School Complex, described the engagement as “An eye-opener because we have always been thinking of incorporating ICT into what we do at schools.”

-Rev Kwarteng said, “With the approach by Coral Reef where they can get the banks to partner with the schools to do business and we believe that at the end of the day, it will all inure to the benefit of the school children that we are raising.
+Rev Kwarteng said “With the approach by Coral Reef where they are able to get the banks to partner with the schools to do business; that is laudable and we believe that at the end of the day, it will all inure to the benefit of the school children that we are raising.
 So, we stand to gain a lot because all the children will be ICT literates.”